-That is, we prioritize $J$ in the quality assessment, but a join needs high values of both metrics to be considered of \textit{high quality}.
-Figure \ref{fig:gt_quality_levels}, exemplifies the distribution of $Q(A,B,L)$ with $L=4$.
-More precisely, it maps the joins onto four quality levels, with "higher" quality buckets encompassing higher values of $\mathcal{J}$ and $K$.

-\begin{examplebox}{Example 3} Retaking the previous example, consider the metric scores for the two defined scenarios: \begin{itemize}[leftmargin=*] \item Scenario 1: $\mathcal{J(A,B)} = 0.25$, $K(A,B) = 1$ \item Scenario 2: $\mathcal{J(C,D)} = 0.25$, $K(C,D) = 0.33$ \end{itemize} By applying $Q(A,B,L)$ the pair $\langle A,B \rangle$ would be placed in a higher bucket than $\langle C,D \rangle$, thus, in a higher position in the ranking.
-For the case of $L=4$, these would be assigned to the labels \textit{High} and \textit{Medium}, respectively.
-Note the penalization applied to scenario 2 due to the difference in cardinalities, which abides to the previously presented rationales, as such dissimilar carnality values suggest two different levels of semantic abstraction and, hence, a non-useful join. \end{examplebox}

-\stitle{Generalizing the discrete metric} Despite the ability of $Q(A,B,L)$ to assign quality levels beyond binary labels, its output is still discrete, and thus the rankings it generates are bounded by $L$.
-In order to overcome this issue, we aim to provide a generalization of such discrete metric into a continuous one in the range $[0,1]$.
-The approach we follow is to fit a continuous probability distribution on the cumulative distribution function (\textit{cdf}) of $Q(A,B,L)$ for some value of $L$, which yields the probability that a random variable takes on a value less than or equal to a certain value.
-For that, we adopt the (Gaussian) normal distribution, given its capacity to adapt to a wide variety of natural phenomena.
-Precisely, we consider a multivariate normal distribution accounting for $\mathcal{J}$ and $K$.
-Assuming both variables are independent, the cumulative distribution function (\textit{cdf}) truncated in the range $[a,b]$ for a two-dimensional Gaussian for $\mathcal{J}$ and $K$ (i.e., $cdf_{\mathcal{J},K} \left(j,k\right)$) is equal to the product of the individual \textit{cdf}s of $\mathcal{J}$ and $K$ (i.e., $cdf_{\mathcal{J}} \left(j\right)cdf_K \left(k\right)$), which is defined as:
+While $Q(A,B,L)$ provides quality levels beyond binary labels, its discrete output limits the granularity of rankings as they are bounded by $L$.
+To overcome this, we generalize the discrete metric into a continuous score in the range $[0,1]$.
+Our approach is to fit a continuous probability distribution to the cumulative distribution function (CDF) of $Q(A,B,L)$ for a given $L$.
+We use the Gaussian normal distribution for this task due to its flexibility in modeling natural phenomena.
+Specifically, we use a multivariate normal distribution for $\mathcal{J}$ and $K$.
+Assuming variable independence, the truncated two-dimensional CDF, $cdf_{\mathcal{J},K} \left(j,k\right)$, is the product of the individual CDFs:

-where $\Phi(x)$ is the univariate \textit{cdf} of the normal distribution defined by the following expression:
+where $\Phi(x)$ is the univariate CDF of the normal distribution defined as: